deepray-AI/deepray/README.md

 ## Tutorials
 See [`docs/tutorials/`](docs/tutorials/)
-for end-to-end examples of various addons.
+for end-to-end examples of various deepray.

 ## Core Concepts